pxg/Pollmamania/README.md

 # add an Ajax form for voting in polls (web service)

-# run a Django script from the command line
+# run a Django script from the command line (vote in poll, vote from twitter?)
+# publish daily poll (weighting system, cron? store published date in the db if not done already)

 # deploy to live server
 # add a translations system